 Serotonin | A neurotransmitter that is often released by the sun and infrared light therapy.
 It’s essential for balancing mood, memory, sleep, and sexual desire

-There are a broad spectrum of light therapies:
+There is a broad spectrum of light therapies:

 Get good vibrations from nature

 The Japanese practice something called shinrin-yoku, which translates to forest-bathing.
 “But how do I bathe in a forest?!”
 Don’t take it literally.